maidsafe/sn_testnet_tool/aws/README.md

 Note: you may run into issues running Ansible using an NTFS file system.
 It's currently recommended to run from Linux or macOS.

+Before starting you will need to run `terraform init` inside `aws/terraform`.

 ## Create a Testnet

 Run `just init <name>`, where `name` will be the name of the testnet.
 The name should be a short word, e.g., "alpha" or "beta", or your first name (though the name "dev" cannot be used, because that's the main workspace that cannot be deleted).
 This will create a Terraform workspace, a key pair on EC2, and Ansible inventory files.